Stop Planning and Enjoy a Better Career

-Late one evening, when we were all sitting around and philosophizing about life, a friend of mine said to me, “you know, you’ve clearly cold-bloodedly masterminded your career.”
+Late one evening, when we were all sitting around and philosophising about life, a friend of mine said to me, “you know, you’ve clearly cold-bloodedly masterminded your career.”
 Through the rear-view mirror, it all looked planned.
 Hand on heart, none of it was planned.
 Instead, I developed and adopted a strategy that increased my options – instead of planning, I prepared.

 - Give up the idea you can control your career Many factors beyond your control can influence the trajectory of your career.
 You can’t predict the twists and turns that life takes.
 When I started my Ph.D., little did I know that six months later my professor would become a partner in one of the first European research projects.
 However, I could jump at the chance to be part of the project.

 - “Act always so as to increase the total number of choices” Following Heinz von Foerster’s maxim, if you’re not in control, the least you can do is prepare.
 One way to do this is to take on additional tasks or projects that provide an opportunity to grow.
-For example, when I was at ABB, taking over the side job of being organizer of a high-level R&D committee exposed me to the full range of R&D going into a gas turbine and to how top management thinks strategically.
+For example, when I was at ABB, taking over the side job of being organiser of a high-level R&D steering committee exposed me to the full range of R&D going into a gas turbine and to how top management thinks strategically.

 - Learn continuously This is another strategy that helps to increase choices.
 It’s important to both deepen and broaden your skill sets.
 For this reason, an increasing number of researchers are taking business courses, to prepare for the possibility of spinning off their research.
 I have always looked to keep learning and still take about 25 days a year for my own training and reflection.

-Some people build a thriving career in one organization and then flop when they move elsewhere.
+- Work in different environments Some people build a thriving career in one organisation and then flop when they move elsewhere.
 Working in different environments helps to make your skills more transferrable and to lower the risk for anyone interested in hiring you.
 More by accident than design, I tasted university, national laboratory, research institute and company environments before I became a leadership sculptor.
 As each stage in my career, exposure to the different backgrounds helped me adapt more quickly to new challenges.

-As Pozner put it, “Organizations don’t hire people.
+- Expand your web of relationships As Pozner put it, “Organisations don’t hire people.
 People hire people.”
 By expanding the network of people you know and who know you and your work, you increase your chances to be thought of, when openings arise.
-Especially when these openings may not be publically advertized.
+Especially when these openings may not be publically advertised.
 One way is to forge good working relationships with your colleagues.
 Another is to join your wider professional community through conferences or serving in professional bodies.

-- Considering networking advantages when pondering your next move You can greatly expand your network by moving to a new organization, changing industry or career, or by shifting the focus of your research in a new direction.
-If such a step strikes you as being too big, you can always look to move within the organization or start a collaboration with colleagues with whom you have had little contact until now.
+- Considering networking advantages when pondering your next move You can greatly expand your network by moving to a new organisation, changing industry or career, or by shifting the focus of your research in a new direction.
+If such a step strikes you as being too big, you can always look to move within the organisation or start a collaboration with colleagues with whom you have had little contact until now.

 Fewer academic positions offer tenure and fewer companies offer the prospect of life-long employment.
-Thus, it is increasingly important to prepare yourself to maximize your chances for a satisfying and productive career.
+Thus, it is increasingly important to prepare yourself to maximise your chances for a satisfying and productive career.
 The two main strategies for this are to enhance your levels of professional resilience and to forge professional and personal bonds with peers and colleagues.
 So, if like me you’re not a cold-blooded mastermind, these seven tips can help you to craft and enjoy a better career.